js-collection/xhr-perfect-model/readme.md

     baseroute: 'http://myapiurl:myport',    // it's you base api url
     debugger: 2,                            // from 0 (no logs) to 3 (full logs)

-    sectors: [{                             // it's the lists of you sections of api type (v1,v2,CRUD,FILESYS, ecc)
+    sectors: [{                             // it's the lists of your sections of api type (v1,v2,CRUD,FILESYS, ecc)

       name: 'mySecotorSplitter',            // the nickname (a fake name for target it) of splitter (ex V1-GLOBAL, V1-CRUD, V1-FS, other)
       path: '/my/api/real/sector/path/',    // it's the real path (ex /v1/crud-operations/apis/)